 Similar in spirit to approaches used in 3D superconducting cavities~\cite{Lei2023}, a multimode self-calibration approach eliminates the need for a separate reference resonator.
 For each measured mode, Eq.~\ref{eq:resofreq} yields the resonant frequency, which, when inserted into Eq.~\ref{eq:p}, provides the corresponding participation ratio.
 Together with the measured $Q_i$, Eq.~\ref{eq:Qi_p} then gives one constraint relating $\tan\delta$ and $Q_\text{open}$.
 Measuring at least two resonant modes yields two equations for these two unknowns, enabling simultaneous extraction of $\tan\delta$ and $Q_\text{open}$ from a single DUT, without reference to a separate resonator.

 The above analysis assumes a known frequency dependence of $Q_\text{open}$, which is set by the dominant loss mechanism.
-In CPW resonators limited by surface or interfacial dielectric loss~\cite{Wenner2011,Bruno2015}, the attenuation constant $\alpha$ (and thus $Q_\text{open}$) increases approximately linearly with frequency~\cite{Gao2008, chen2025}, as demonstrated in Fig.~\ref{fig:Qi_data_multimode}.
+In CPW resonators limited by surface or interfacial dielectric loss~\cite{Wenner2011,Bruno2015}, the attenuation constant $\alpha$ increases approximately linearly with frequency~\cite{Gao2008, chen2025}, which should yield a frequency-independent internal quality factor.
+As demonstrated in Fig.~\ref{fig:Qref_multimode}, our reference resonators exhibit comparable internal quality factors at the fundamental and first harmonic modes, justifying the use of a frequency-dependent $\alpha$ in our simulation.
 In contrast, when loss is dominated by weakly conductive dielectrics or resistive elements, $\alpha$ is approximately frequency independent.
 When $Q_\text{open}(f)$ is not known a priori, two modes no longer uniquely determine both $Q_\text{open}$ and $\tan\delta$; access to additional modes is required to constrain the loss mechanism.
 Conversely, once $Q_\text{open}(f)$ is established, the same formulations naturally enable extraction of $\tan\delta(f)$ across all accessible modes, if such a frequency dependence exists.